gobbyo/kinetic-display/docs/assembly/buckmodulesandwiring.md

 ## Prerequisites

-- 3D print the Digit and controller TPU gaskets.
+- 3D print the Conductor and Digits TPU gaskets.
 - 3D print the Display stand.

 ***Table of components***